As Climate Changes, Southern States Will Suffer More Than Others

 The mandate, announced by Homeland Security Secretary John Kelly, would affect 280 last-point-of-departure airports and as many as 2,000 daily international flights to the United States and potentially throw a huge wrench into business travelers’ plans.

 The restrictions DHS discussed Wednesday would go further than a March order banning passengers from carrying any device larger than a smartphone on U.S.-bound flights from 10 airports, mostly in the Middle East — both in the scope of where they could apply and in expanding the ban to checked bags.
-Effectively, electronics larger than a smartphone simply could not be carried inside a plane in any fashion unless carriers […]
+Effectively, electronics larger than a smartphone simply could not be carried inside a plane in any fashion unless carriers adopt […]

 Read the Full Article